myrashen/Shihan-Shen-portfolio/final-project-part-one.md

 # Method and medium

-I will use shorthand to plot my story.
-To tackle with data, I would use Tableau Prep for data cleaning to ensure datasets are aligned in terms of timeframes and formats.
-For data visualization, I would use Tableau Desk to create an interactive dashboard to make the story more engaging.
+I will use **Shorthand** to plot my story.
+To tackle with data, I would use **Tableau Prep** for data cleaning to ensure datasets are aligned in terms of timeframes and formats.
+For data visualization, I would use **Tableau Desk** to create an interactive dashboard to make the story more engaging.

 ## References
 “A Revolution Stalls.”
 The Economist 449, no. 9374 (December 2,2023). https://www.proquest.com/docview/2895469049/abstract/8FB085553A0E434EPQ/12.